 Natural England has begun to investigate how to improve coastal access along a 51km stretch of the Kent coast around the Isle of Sheppey.
-This new access is expected to be ready in 2019.

 Officers from Kent County Council and Swale District Council are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.